 Suez Canal – Sinai: Uyun Moussa (Moses Springs) – Wadi Firan – Mt.
 Moses (Mt.
 Sinai)

 We set out early in the morning to cross the Suez-Canal and enter the Sinai Desert.
-After a long drive through the wild Sinai Desert we reach ‘Uyun Moussa, the traditional place where Moses hit the rock and water came out.
+After a long drive through the wild Sinai Desert, we reach ‘Uyun Moussa, the traditional place where Moses hit the rock and water came out.
 Continue to Wadi Feiran, “The Oasis of the Thousand Palm-Trees” and on to St. Catherine, where we will spend the night.
-For those who are in shape we recommend to climb Jebel Mussa (Mt.
+For those who are in shape, we recommend climbing Jebel Mussa (Mt.
 Moses) -the traditional Mt.
-Sinai, for sunset!
+Sinai, for the sunset!